gareth-harper/whisky_price_predictor/README.md

 <p align="center"><i><sub>Figure 2: Whisky distribution across the world (excluding Scotland).</sub></i></p>

 Next, I investigated the relationship between some of the numeric features against price.
 Figure 3 shows the relationship between the selected numeric features and price.
 There is a somewhat linear relationship between the features and price.
-Generally, the older the whisky, and the longer it was been aged for, the higher the price.
+Generally, the older the whisky, and the longer it was aged for, the higher the price.
 This makes sense as it is what we would expect.

 <p align="center" width="100%">
 <kbd><img src="images/22 Unit Price vs Vintage.png" width="700"  /></kbd>